lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 believe me I feel weird saying this myself, is the best introduction to the library if you know nothing about it.

-Here's a Java program that solves this problem:
+Here's a Java program that uses Kafka Streams to solve this problem:

 ```java
 final StreamsBuilder builder = new StreamsBuilder();